jonathanbossenger/block-theme-course/module-05/02-Font-Registration.md

 }
 ```

+> **Note**\
+> Multi-word family names, such as Open Sans should be wrapped in double quotes.
+However, since the JSON format already uses double quotes for wrapping strings, you must escape any you use with a `\` (backslash) character.
+Therefore, the `"Open Sans"` family is shown as `\"Open Sans\"` in the `fontFamily` definition above.

 Theme authors can include multiple family objects via the `settings.typography.fontFamilies` array.
 For the purposes of this lesson, we will only register the Open Sans font.

 Now, let's take what we've learned and put it into practice.
 Open your `theme.json` file and put your Open Sans font code inside the `fontFamilies` array: